Moishe Postone: Marx's Capital: a critique immanent to its purpose

 Postone thought that in writing the Grundrisse Marx concludes that adequate critical theory must be completely immanent to its purpose.
 The criticism cannot be taken from a point of view external to its object, but must appear in the mode of presentation itself.
-Das Kapital is so structured, for Postone, with a surface level immanent to political economics discourse and a deeper layer that grounds this discourse, which makes it particularly difficult to interpret.
-Indeed, precisely because of the inherent nature of the format Marx uses, the object of the critique of Marx has often been taken as the standpoint of this criticism.
+Das Kapital is so structured with a surface level immanent to political economics discourse and a deeper layer that grounds this discourse, which makes it particularly difficult to interpret.
+Because of the inherent nature of the format Marx uses, the object of the critique of Marx has often been taken as the standpoint of this criticism.
 For example, not only is the category of exchange value historically specific to the capitalist period, but value's basis, the capitalist form of wage labour, must also be historically specific, and does not apply conceptually to other periods.
-The methodological sections of the Grundrisse clarify therefore not only Marx's presentation, but other sections make explicit that the categories of capital such as value and exchange-labour, are historically specific to the capitalist social formation.
-The so-called labour theory of value is not a theory of the material wealth created by labour but is in a parallel manner also seen when looked at transhistorically as "human metabolism with nature."
+The methodological sections of the Grundrisse clarify not only Marx's presentation, but other sections make explicit that the categories of capital such as value and exchange-labour, are historically specific to the capitalist social formation.
+The labour theory of value is not a theory of the material wealth created by labour but is in a parallel manner also seen when looked at transhistorically as "human metabolism with nature."
 Precisely because it is not structured immanently, the Grundrisse provides a key to read Capital.
-This is the key to the reinterpretation of the work of mature Marx, with which Postone works.